 - Finicity data powers leading personal finance management (PFM) apps.
 These tools allow borrowers to view, monitor and manage their debt in near real time by pulling smart, categorized and permissioned loan data into the app.
 If borrowers can easily understand their financial position and repayment options, they may reduce stress and more effectively manage their debt.

 - Attracting and retaining the best talent in today’s job market is a challenge for any company.
-Leveraging permissioned student loan data, some employers are creating benefits like 401k accounts that match student loan payments and direct matching of student loan payments back to the student loan.
+Leveraging permissioned student loan data, some employers are taking advantage of the SECURE 2.0 Act, creating benefits like 401k accounts that match student loan payments and direct matching of student loan payments back to the student loan.

 - By using the account details endpoint, it’s possible to verify that a student is enrolled in at least half-time coursework by the National Student Loan Data System.
 Using this data, a rich field of possibility opens up for student-specific benefits.
 Discounts, rewards and loyalty programs can be built specifically for current students.